7 Best Credit Cards for Stay at Home Parents

 Here’s a full post on how Chase Ultimate Rewards Points work.
 It’s super easy, and Chase has one of the most flexible redemption systems out of all the credit card companies.
 You can even combined points with family members, or transfer them to travel partners.

-All in all, this card is perfect for families that spend a decent amount on travel most years.
+All in all, the card_name is perfect for families that spend a decent amount on travel most years.
 Even if you’re booking just one big trip each year, you’ll easily earn enough reward points to offset the annual fee.
 Plus this card gives you access to other great discounts.

 • Unlimited 1.5% cash back on all purchases

-• 5% cash back on travel booked via Chase portal
+• 5% cash back on travel booked via Chase Travel℠

 • 3% cash back on dining